Georgina Henry: Biography

-Born in Aden, Aden Protectorate, where her father was an army officer, Georgina Henry had an unsettled childhood as her father regularly changed postings; he retired as a full colonel.
+Born in Aden, Aden Protectorate to parents William "Mike" Henry and Annette (née Duvivier, of Belgian heritage), where her father was an army officer, Henry had an unsettled childhood as her father regularly changed postings; he retired as a full colonel.
 Henry was educated at Battle Abbey School in East Sussex, Cranbrook School, Kent, and King's College London, where she read history.
 At King's College she met Ronan Bennett, subsequently a writer, who became her lifelong partner.

 Always known as "George", Henry began her career in journalism in 1984 initially working for media trade publications.
 She joined The Guardian as a media correspondent in 1989 from Broadcast magazine and became the editor of Media Guardian a year later.
 She was deputy features editor under Alan Rusbridger from 1993.

 Henry's appointment as deputy editor of The Guardian in 1995 was Rusbridger's first significant staff decision after becoming editor.
 For some months before The Guardian adopted the Berliner format in 2005, she was effectively the paper's editor as editor-in-chief Alan Rusbridger and another deputy editor, Paul Johnson, were heavily involved in its redesign.